-Do not include at V Exempt income amounts that are not assessable income and not exempt income - for example, any foreign income amounts that are treated as non-assessable non-exempt income under section 23AH, 23AI, 23AJ, 23AK or 99B(2A) of the ITAA 1936.
+Do not include at V Exempt income amounts that are not assessable income and not exempt income, for example, any foreign income amounts that are treated as non-assessable non-exempt income under sections 23AH, 23AI, 23AK or 99B(2A) of the ITAA 1936.
 Include these amounts at Q Other income not included in assessable income item 7.

 Do not include at V income exempt under an RSA.
-Write exempt income from RSAs at S Exempt income from RSAs item 19.
+Exempt income from RSAs is taken into account in determining the Net taxable income from RSAs at V item 19.